Continuing our Sierra retrospective, we’ll now a take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.

 Then comes perhaps the hardest part of the game: the driving section.
 Controlling your car is extremely hard, especially during high velocity pursuits.
 Heck, even leaving the parking lot is a challenge!
 I recommend reducing the game’s speed until you get used to the controls.
 But I won’t deny that after mastering the driving controls, it gets entertaining.

 During your patrol, you come across several traffic violations and other crime scenes.
 It’s crucial that you read the manual (or indoctrination guide, as it’s named.
 Yikes!) before playing.
-All the correct procedure, along with penal and radio codes, it’s so highly detailed in the manual that it could easily pass off as an official police academy manual.
-And it also features a map of the city which you’ll find extremely helpful during the driving section.
+All the correct procedure, along with the penal and radio codes, it’s so highly detailed in the manual that it could easily pass off as an official police academy manual.
+And it also features a map of the city which you’ll find extremely helpful during the driving sections.

 You can’t just go guns blazing like you’re playing Narc!
 You have to observe the correct procedure in each specific case and apply it.
 If you forget any step of said procedure, the best that can happen is that you’ll lose points.
-The worst , however, is an automatic game over.
+The worst, however, is an automatic game over.

 The objective, after becoming a Narcotics detective, is to investigate and arrest the eponymous Death Angel, a newly arrived drug baron to Lytton.
 And you do it by arresting criminals, following leads, clues and by interrogating suspects.

 And near the end, there’s a poker mini-game in which you’ll need to win enough money to progress through the game (TWICE!).
-And because there aren’t any poker instructions in the manual, the first time I played the game, I had to ask my dad to help me pass the poker part, which then prompted a half-hour long lecture about the dangers of gambling addiction.
+And because there aren’t any poker instructions in the manual, the 1st time I played the game, I had to ask my dad to help me pass the poker part, which then prompted a half-hour long lecture about the dangers of gambling addiction.

 Because of all the situations and the strict procedures, the game feels quite long, it’s perhaps even the longest AGI Sierra title at the time.